• Skip to content

 2. Cup your child’s chin in your hands with their head resting against your body.

 3. Angle the bristles of the toothbrush towards the gum.
-If you’re using a manual toothbrush, move the brush in gentle circles.
-If you’re using an electric toothbrush, move the brush gently across the teeth.
+If you’re using a manual toothbrush, move the brush in small, gentle circles.
+If you’re using an electric toothbrush, move the brush gently across the teeth, spending a few seconds on each tooth.

 4. Brush the outer and inner sides of the teeth and along the gumline.
 Brush along the chewing surfaces of the teeth.